-Sarasija and Binthiya [2272] say a function f is an even harmonious labeling of a graph G with q edges if $f: V \to \{0, 1, \ldots, 2q\}$ is injective and the induced function $f^: E \to \{0, 2, \ldots, 2(q-1)\}$ defined as $f^(uv) = f(u) + f(v) \pmod{2q}$ is bijective.
+Sarasija and Binthiya [2469] say a function f is an even harmonious labeling of a graph G with q edges if $f: V \to \{0, 1, \ldots, 2q\}$ is injective and the induced function $f^: E \to \{0, 2, \ldots, 2(q-1)\}$ defined as $f^(uv) = f(u) + f(v) \pmod{2q}$ is bijective.
 Notice that for an even harmonious labeling of a connected graph all the vertex labels must have the same parity.
 Moveover, in the case of even harmonious labelings for connected graphs there is no loss of generality to assume that all the vertex labels are even integers and the duplicate vertex is 0.
-They proved the following graphs are even harmonious: non-trivial paths; complete bipartite graphs; odd cycles; bistars $B{m,n}$ ; $K_2 + \overline{K_n}$ ; $P_n^2$ ; and the friendship graphs $F{2n+1}$ .
-López, Muntaner-Batle and Rious-Font [1692] proved that every super edge-magic graph (see Section 5.2 for the definition of super edge-magic) with p vertices and p edges where p is p in the provided a necessary condition for some regular graphs to be even harmonious, showed that the disjoint union of two p-sequential graphs is even p-sequential under some conditions, and showed that in some cases p-sequential implies p-sequential for all positive integer p-sequential f
+They proved the following graphs are even harmonious: non-trivial paths; complete bipartite graphs; odd cycles; bistars $B{m,n}$; $K_2 + \overline{K_n}$; P_n^2 ; and the friendship graphs F{2n+1} .
+López, Muntaner-Batle and Rious-Font [1826] proved that every super edge-magic graph (see Section 5.2 for the definition of super edge-magic) with p vertices and q edges where $q \geq p-1$ has an even harmonious labeling.
+In [3250] Youssef provided a necessary condition for some regular graphs to be even harmonious, showed that the disjoint union of two k-sequential graphs is even 2k-sequential under some conditions, and showed that in some cases G is k-sequential implies mG is even 2k-sequential for all positive integer m.

 Because 0 and 2q are equal modulo 2q the following retricted form of even harmonious labelings is of interest.
-A function f is said to be a properly even harmonious labeling of a graph G with q edges if f is an injection from the vertices of G to the integers from 0 to 2q-1 and the induced function $f^$ from the edges of G to $\{0,2,\ldots,2q-2\}$ defined by $f^(xy) = f(x) + f(y) \pmod{2q}$ is bijective.
-In their definition of properly even harmonious in [851] Gallian and Schoenhard incorrectly required that the vertex labels should be the even integers from 0 to 2q-2.
+A function f is said to be a properly even harmonious labeling of a graph G with q edges if f is an injection from the vertices of G to the integers from 0 to 2q-1 and the induced function f^ from the edges of G to $\{0,2,\ldots,2q-2\}$ defined by $f^(xy) = f(x) + f(y) \pmod{2q}$ is bijective.
+In their definition of properly even harmonious in [914] Gallian and Schoenhard incorrectly required that the vertex labels should be the even integers from 0 to 2q-2.
 For connected graphs the two definitions are equivalent but for disconnected graph they are not.
 They used vertex labels from 0 to 2q-1 for their results on disconnected graphs.

 A graph with a properly even harmonious labeling is said to be properly even harmonious.
-Gallian and Schoenhard [851] say a properly even harmonious labeling of a graph with q edges is strongly even harmonious if it satisfies the additional condition that for any two adjacent vertices with labels u and v, $0 < u + v \le 2q$ .
+Gallian and Schoenhard [914] say a properly even harmonious labeling of a graph with q edges is strongly even harmonious if it satisfies the additional condition that for any two adjacent vertices with labels u and v, $0 < u + v \le 2q$.

-Jared Bass [436] has observed that for connected graphs any harmonious labeling of a graph with q edges yields an even harmonious labeling by simply multiplying each vertex label by 2 and adding the vertex labels modulo 2q.
+Jared Bass [466] has observed that for connected graphs any harmonious labeling of a graph with q edges yields an even harmonious labeling by simply multiplying each vertex label by 2 and adding the vertex labels modulo 2q.
 Thus we know that every connected harmonious graph is an even harmonious graph and every connected graph that is not a tree that has a harmonious labeling also has a properly even harmonious labeling.
 Conversely, a properly even harmonious labeling of a connected graph with q edges (assuming that the vertex labels are even) yields a harmonious labeling of the graph by dividing each vertex label by 2 and adding the vertex labels modulo q.